Rugged Ridge Trail Access Grant Application Form

 The grant funds need to be spent or returned within one calendar year from the award date.

 Grant funds must be used on recreational dirt trails on public land that are designated for full-size 4WD vehicle use.

-The grant applicant must be a 501(C) non-profit organization.
+The grant applicant must be a US 501(C) non-profit organization or Canadian non-profit organization.
 Please include a copy of the IRS document recognizing your organization 501(C) status.

 Only 1 grant will be awarded to any given organization per year.
-The maximum grant will be $5,000 per organization.
+The maximum grant will be US$5,000 per organization.

 The recipients of a Rugged Ridge Trail Access grant will be asked to issue a receipt for the grant.
 We may ask for photos of the project, press releases, etc. as appropriate.
 We may ask that a Rugged Ridge banner or other materials be displayed during a project, if applicable.

 Dave Logan (L) from Omix-ADA joins Del Albright and BRC Board member